BenMKT/OOP-school-library/README.md

 - Step 5: If you want to edit this project open it with your favorite text editor.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running cloning this repo `https://github.com/BenMKT/OOP-school-library.git`.

 ### Prerequisites